YongoDavid/DEMO-2024-SEPTEMBER/README.md

 SEP-25
 Still on this instagram project.
-Very good day today, my yelp project is finally done and everything is working well.
+Very good day today, my yelp project is finally done and everything is working well. i used AWS for this yelp project , i just need to practice it more and get used to using aws.